celo-org/docs/blog/20-04-2023-building-a-celo-oracle-for-off-chain-data-a-step-by-step-guide/building-a-celo-oracle-for-off-chain-data-a-step-by-step-guide.md

 ---
-title: Building a Celo Oracle for Off-Chain Data: A Step-by-Step Guide
+title: "Building a Celo Oracle for Off-Chain Data: A Step-by-Step Guide"
 description: Learn how to build a Celo Oracle for Off-Chain Data using a step-by-step guide
 authors:
   - name: Oluwalana Ajayi
     title: Web3 Content Writer